Last updated on March 27th, 2023 at 06:01 pm

-I realised that life was passing me by at an alarming rate and I hadn’t really done anything of any note.
-Over the next year I saved money like mad and convinced my employers to give me 6-months unpaid leave from work the following year.
+I realised that life was passing me by at an alarming rate and I hadn’t really done anything.
+I was angry with myself and I wanted those 4.5 months back.

-I travelled through East and Southern Africa and had the time of my life.
-It opened my eyes and changed my life forever.
+I came back to the UK in early 2010, but I couldn’t get Africa out of my mind.
+I’d had the time of my life.
+This trip opened my eyes and changed my life forever.

 I worked as a youth worker for a while, but my old company came calling and made me an offer I couldn’t refuse… so back to corporate life I went.